Product Performance Metrics and KPIs All Startups Should Track

 Customer Retention Rate (CRR)

 Obtaining new customers is important, but keeping them can bring even more gains.
-Also referred to as the client retention rate, CRR shows how many of your acquired and paying customers become your loyals during a certain time period.
+Also referred to as the client retention rate, CRR is a startup KPI that shows how many of your acquired and paying customers become your loyals during a certain time period.

 Calculating CRR: